astroconda/docker-buildsys-pipeline/README.md

 For the RC1 delivery iteration of the not-yet-finalized 'atodsat' calibration environment delivery set.

 Where:
-TAG is the image tag to be appended to Pipeline_snapshot_URL is the URL where a published (H)CALDP delivery snapshot YAML file may be found.
+* `TAG` is the image tag to be appended to astroconda/buildsys-pipeline:
+* `Pipeline_snapshot_URL` is the URL where a published (H)CALDP delivery snapshot YAML file may be found.

 In-progress and finalized pipeline delivery snapshot definitions may be found here https://ssb.stsci.edu/astroconda-releases/caldp/